Mydriasis: Causes

 The mechanism of mydriasis depends on the agent being used.
 It usually involves either a disruption of the parasympathetic nerve supply to the eye (which normally constricts the pupil) or overactivity of the sympathetic nervous system (SNS).

 Pupil diameter also increases in reaction to cognitive tasks requiring memory and attention, and this phenomenon is used as an indicator of mental activation (‘arousal’) in psychophysiological experiments.

 Drugs

 A mydriatic is an agent that induces dilation of the pupil.
 Drugs such as tropicamide are used in medicine to permit examination of the retina and other deep structures of the eye.
-Mydriatics typically also have a cyclopelgic effect, reducing or paralyzing the accommodation reflex which may also be used for certain ophthalmic examinations or treatments, such as reducing painful ciliary muscle spasm.
+Mydriatics typically also have a cycloplegic effect, reducing or paralyzing the accommodation reflex which may also be used for certain ophthalmic examinations or treatments, such as reducing painful ciliary muscle spasm.
 One effect of administration of a mydriatic is intolerance to bright light (photophobia).
 Purposefully-induced mydriasis via mydriatics is also used as a diagnostic test for Horner's syndrome.

 Mydriasis can be induced via modulation of adrenergic or cholinergic signalling.

 Drugs that can cause mydriasis include: